You're on the United Kingdom website. Switch to the US website here.

 What does it mean to invest responsibly?

 I feel very excited when I hear customers speak about how they want their money to do good in the world.
-They want to help the world tackle the climate crisis, or to invest in companies that avoid unethical behaviour such as modern slavery, or they want their money managers, like Legal & General, to hold companies that they invest in to high behavioural standards.
+They want to help the world tackle the climate crisis, or to invest in companies that avoid unethical behaviour such as modern slavery, or they want their money managers to hold companies that they invest in to high behavioural standards.

 Above all else, your pension is an investment designed to grow over many years so that you can have a comfortable retirement.
 But in addition to this, there is a growing movement of consumers who feel strongly that their investments should also help to make the world a better place.
 They want to support responsible companies with their money, and there is considerable research to support the view that investing in a sustainable way can enhance returns.